godotengine/godot-docs/classes/class_transform2d.rst

 :ref:`Transform2D<class_Transform2D>` **affine_inverse** **(** **)** |const|

-Returns the inverse of the transform, under the assumption that the transformation is composed of rotation, scaling and translation.
+Returns the inverse of the transform, under the assumption that the basis is invertible (must have non-zero determinant).

 .. rst-class:: classref-item-separator